burrowsjeff/jeffburro.ws/resume.md

 **_2015-Present_**

-* Project management for all consulting engagements
+* Project management and technical coordination with 20+ tech-based clients
-* Risk management and corporate governance consulting based on the following security frameworks:
+* Risk management security consulting based on the following frameworks:
-	* ISO 27001
-	* SSAE16 SOC2
-	* NIST 800
-	* HIPAA
+	* ISO, SSAE16 SOC2, NIST 800, HIPAA
-* Plan, execute, and report on Internal Audit programs within various technology companies
+* Plan, execute, and report on internal audit programs
 * Create and review corporate policy
 * Assess and advise on state of technology infrastructure
 * Generate and peer review customer-facing documents